EnyelSalas/EnyelSalas/README.md

 <p style="font-size:160%;">Threat hunting and analysis are at the core of my approach.
 By proactively searching for signs of compromise and analyzing anomalous behavior, I identify potential threats that may go unnoticed by traditional security measures.
 This proactive stance allows for early detection and mitigation.</p>

 <p style="font-size:160%;">To aid in these endeavors, I focus on tools, each serving the unique purpose of monitoring networks' systems and endpoints:</p>
-<p style="font-size:160%;">Snort, Wireshark, YARA, NetworkMiner, Zeek, MITRE ATT&CK Framework, Wazuh, Osquery, Sysmon, Brim, Windows Event Logs, Splunk, ELK.</p>
+<p style="font-size:160%;">Snort, Wireshark, YARA, NetworkMiner, Zeek, MITRE ATT&CK Framework, OpenCTI, Wazuh, Osquery, Sysmon, Brim, Windows Event Logs, Splunk, ELK.</p>
 <p style="font-size:160%;">Together, these tools form the foundation of my cybersecurity toolkit, enabling me to navigate the complexities of the digital landscape and provide effective solutions to combat emerging threats.</p>

 <p style="font-size:160%;">Join me on this exciting journey as we explore the fascinating world of cybersecurity, dissecting malware, unraveling captivating stories, and discovering strategies to protect against the ever-present risks.
 Together, we can stay one step ahead in the battle against cyber threats and safeguard our digital future.</p>